 • Don’t try to understand the latest social media trend

-• Don’t plan one thing for Valentine’s Day, even though it’s coming up
+• Don’t plan anything for Valentine’s Day, even though it’s coming up

-• Don’t keep Facebook or Twitter open when I write
+• Don’t keep Facebook or Twitter open when I work on projects

-• Don’t feel guilty about our daughter not having a birthday party this year
+• Don’t feel guilty about my daughter not having a birthday party this year

 • Don’t volunteer at church

 • Don’t get involved in a book club

-And here’s the funny thing with writing this—my knee-jerk reaction is to justify a few of these to you.
+And here’s the funny thing in publishing this—my knee-jerk reaction is to justify a few of these to you.
 I want to explain to you why we’re not doing a farm co-op right now, or that we DO do some of these things sometimes.
 I want to make sure you know I do stuff.
 Which is completely ridiculous.

 We get so wrapped up about Getting Stuff Done, or about defining our value in our accomplishments, our busyness.
 But is that really what life’s all about?
-Crossing off a to-do list isn’t a bad thing, but this isn’t the core of our life’s meaning, what really makes up the sum purpose of our days.
+Crossing off a to-do list isn’t a bad thing, but this isn’t the core of our life’s meaning, what really makes up the purpose of our days.